GetSimpl/simpl-checkout-woocommerce/readme.txt

 Support for traditional payment modes such as Credit & Debit Cards, Wallets, Net Banking, UPI and COD Support for discounts and coupons
-Support for automatic discounts which are applied on the basis of cart value == Frequently Asked Questions ==
+Support for automatic discounts which are applied on the basis of cart value

+COUNTRIES SUPPORTED
+Simpl Checkout is available for Merchants in
+- India

+== Installation ==
+1. Install the plugin or upload plugin folder to to the “/wp-content/plugins/” directory.
+2. Activate the plugin through the “Plugins” menu in WordPress.
+3. Go WooCommerce Settings –> Simpl Checkout and configure your Simpl Checkout settings.

+== Frequently Asked Questions ==

 = I am a D2C merchant, how do I make Simpl checkout available to my customers? =